SvenGroot/Ookii.CommandLine/docs/Utilities.md

 > console.

 Lines will be wrapped at white-space characters only.
-If a line does not have a suitable place to wrap, it will be wrapped at maximum line length regardless.
+If a line does not have a suitable place to wrap, it will be wrapped at the maximum line length regardless.

 If you write virtual terminal sequences to a [`LineWrappingTextWriter`][], by default these will not be included when calculating the length of the current line, so inserting VT sequences, e.g. for